clickonetwo/say-what/README.md

 # say-what

-A web app for experimenting with and reusing snippets of generated speech
+A webapp for generation and management of text-to-speech snippets.